arimaulana/movest/README.md

 ## Basic Requirements

 -   As an admin, I would be able to create and upload movies with required information related to a movies are at least title, description, duration, artists, genres, watch URL (points to the uploaded movie file)
 -   As an admin, I would be able to update movie and its related information
 -   As an admin, I would be able to see the most viewed movie and most viewed genre

 -   As a visitor, I would be able to list all movies with pagination
 -   As a visitor, I would be able to search movie by title / description / artists / genres
 -   As a visitor, I would be able to track movie viewership

 ## Bonus Requirements

 -   Vote system:

     -   As a member, I would be able to login
     -   As a member, I would be able to vote a movie
     -   As a member, I would be able to unvote a movie

     -   As a visitor, I would be able to list all of the user's voted movie

     -   As an admin, I would be able to see most voted movie and most viewed genre

 -   Authentication System:

     -   As a visitor, I would be able to register
     -   As a member, I would be able to login and logout

-- As a visitor, I would be able to trace viewership based on watching duration
+-   As a visitor, I would be able to trace viewership based on watching duration.
+Note!!! in this requirement, its not clear yet about how anonymous and member rule when see the movie.
+So i'm assuming to make it unique, all visitor will behave the same as one member.